 What are Commitment Points in Kanban?

 Commitment Points are like significant steps between different stages in your process.
 For example, from planning to execution or from engineering to quality assurance.
-After a work item crosses the commitment point, it should not return back.
+After a work item crosses the commitment point, it should not return.
 You can have as many commitment points as you like.

 Here is what they look like on a Kanban board:

-A Commitment Point is a point in time at which we have gathered enough knowledge about the work to say that we are able to initiate it.
+A Commitment Point is when we have gathered enough knowledge about the work to say that we can initiate it.
 Commitment Points create alignment between everyone involved.
-By pulling work through a Commitment Point, your delivery team effectively confirms that they have reviewed the work, they understand it, and they have the resources and time needed to start working on it as well as to deliver it successfully.
+By pulling work through a Commitment Point, your delivery team effectively confirms that they have reviewed the work, understand it, and have the resources and time needed to start working on it and deliver it successfully.

 Benefits of defining Commitment Points